joejonesphd/joejonesphd.github.io/_posts/2016-03-08-First Post and Markdown.md

 author: Joe Jones
 ---

-This is a short test for post on the website
+Test for posting on website and a markdown cheatsheet.

-## Does this work?
+# Below includes some formatting checks.
 -----

-I am typing here in R to see if things happen the way I want them to.
+I am typing here in R. All of the formatting comes from specific text structures.
 I am also using this as my markdown cheetsheat.
 Feel free to look into the file repository for this post and use it as well.

-* does a bullet
+* Bullet Point

-# H1 - is the title
+# H1 - Level 1 Heading
-## H2 - is a subheading
+## H2 - Level 2 subheading (in color font)
-### H3 - is a black subheading
+### H3 - Black font subheading
-#### H4 - Test 4
+#### H4 - Grayish subheading
-##### H5 - Test 5
+##### H5 - Smaller than H3
-###### H6 - Test 6
+###### H6 - Smaller than H5

 Alternative Headers for H1 and H2 can be done with subline underlines

 H1 - Alt Method
 ===============

 H2 - Alt Method
 ---------------

 H2 - Alt Method Test
 ------
+The lines underneath do not have to be the same length of the text.

+# Emphasizing

 Emphasis, aka italics, with *asterisks* or _underscores_.